shovoalways/tip-calculator/README.md

 # Tip-Calculator

-Let's create a JavaScript Guessing Game with HTML, CSS, and JavaScript.
+Let's create a JavaScript Tip Calculator with HTML, CSS, and JavaScript.
 It is a fun JavaScript project.

 ## 📝 Description

-In this Guessing Game, I created this using HTML, CSS & JavaScript.
-Users can guess the number, if it's higher or lower then it will give you a notification to update.
-If it's right then it will show the correct number.
-Also, it will show how many attempts you tried.
-I a fun experience.
+In this tip calculator, user will able to input bill amount, tip amount as well as how many people they are.
+Result will show including 5% tax in summary data.

 ## 🥰 App screenshot